Celtic Cousins Tour of Cymru (Wales), Devon & Cornwall Hosted by Tom Comerford

 Today we will head to one of the most famous visitor attractions in Cornwall.
 The Eden Project is located in a reclaimed china clay pit and celebrates plants and the natural world, reconnecting people with them and working to regenerate damaged landscape.

-On arriving at the Eden Project, we’ll enjoy a guided tour of the Rainforest and Mediterranean Biomes, then enjoy Lunch at the Eden Kitchen or on the Mediterranean Terrace.
+On arriving at the Eden Project, we’ll enjoy a guided tour of the Rainforest and Mediterranean Biomes, then a group Lunch at the Eden Kitchen or on the Mediterranean Terrace.
 We’ll explore the Outdoor Gardens.
 As we make our way back to Falmouth we’ll stop at Par, Tucked between the bustling harbor town of Fowey and the market town of St Austell.
 Par Market is one of the UK’s largest indoor markets for local crafts and souvenirs and a perfect stop at the end of our last day.

 Performance 3 – to be discussed with Tom.